may have in-stock or special order, plan on 4 to 6 weeks

 Note: One picture shows the Mk12 gas block installed.
 The gas blocks are available for purchase, but not included in the base price, as Mk12 gas block is only correct for the Mod 1.

-Charlie's also offers installation of the complete kit with the gas block for an additional fee.
+Charlie's also offers installation of the complete kit with the gas block and your barrel nut, or the entire upper receiver with your rail for an additional fee.
 Note that to assemble the barrel kit, we will need the barrel nut that you will be using, or you will need to buy the barrel nut from us.
 The barrel nut must be installed before the installation of the gas block and the collar and brake.
 The barrel nut is also include in the PRI or KAC rail for the Mod 0 and Mod 1 respectively.
 Most customers will choose to purchase the rail with the barrel if Charlie's is installing the kit, but if you have a rail, you can send us the barrel nut separately.